calidion/aex/README.md

    });
    ```

-## Middlewares
+## Middlewares/Handlers

-Middlewares are defined like this:
+Middlewares/Handlers are defined like this:

+1. Classic one

 ```ts
 export type IAsyncMiddleware = (